-It’s Observatory Open House night at Middlebury College, and the stairs leading from the seventh floor to the dome are packed with visitors young and old, many of whom are speaking foreign languages owing to the substantial population of Language Schools students, faculty, and families on campus.
+It’s Observatory Open House night at Middlebury College, and the stairs leading to the dome are packed with visitors young and old, many of whom are speaking foreign languages owing to the substantial population of Language Schools students, faculty, and families on campus.
 The skies are remarkably clear for a mid-summer evening in Vermont, and looking through the eyepiece of the big telescope is going to be a major attraction tonight.

 Frank Winkler, the Gamaliel Painter Bicentennial professor of physics, has aligned the instrument to view Epsilon Lyr, a “double-double star” in the constellation Lyra.
 (The College telescope can collect about 10,000 times more light than the pupil of the human eye.)
 After a few final words of encouragement to student assistant Edward Smyth ’15, Winkler hurries down the crowded steps to the roof deck where about 20 people have gathered.

 “It’s going to be really good viewing tonight,” Winkler says as he checks the alignment of the smaller reflecting telescopes mounted on the roof of Bi Hall.
 Three more assistants—Adrienne Matunas ’13, Zijian Yao ’15, and Lucia Perez (a visiting researcher from Wellesley College)—have pointed the telescopes at Saturn, Mars, and the bright star Vega.